 In addition to students from New Zealand we have many international students.
 The vibrant student community runs its own postgraduate research forum, which meets during semester time.
 At the forum students and staff can present, discuss and workshop their research.
-Contact Emma Tumilty if you would like to offer a presentation to the forum, or to be included on the mailing list for upcoming presentations.

 Applications for study (except for PhD, BMedSci, and MMedSci) should normally be made before 1 November (or 1 August for those requiring a study permit for entry into New Zealand).

 Contact for general information about postgraduate study in bioethics